Back to Tutorials

 Practical tutorial: Build a Telegram bot with DeepSeek-R1 reasoning

-The DeepSeek-R1 engine is designed to handle a wide range of tasks, from natural language understanding (NLU) to reasoning over structured data.
-It uses state-of-the-art neural network architectures that have been optimized for performance and accuracy, as evidenced by recent research in areas such as particle physics [1] and gravitational wave detection [3].
+The DeepSeek-R1 engine itself is worth examining more closely.
+It's designed to handle everything from natural language understanding to reasoning over structured data, using neural network architectures that have been optimized for both performance and accuracy.
+Recent research has demonstrated these models excelling in domains as demanding as particle physics [1] and gravitational wave detection [3]—which should give you confidence that your Telegram bot's reasoning capabilities are built on a foundation tested against some of the hardest problems in science.

 pip install python-telegram-bot==20.0 deepseek-r1-sdk>=1.5